superjolt/heybroski/README.md

 This is a fun ai project I made.
 It's an ai voice assistant.

 It uses Wispr Flow, and Gemini, and Google TTS for you to speak and it to continously answer.
+Like Jarvis but worse.

 It has chat history, and a keyboard shortcut to activate.
 (Ctrl + Shift)